saurabh-khanna/pictopercept/README.md

 **🌱 Supported By**

+- Amsterdam School of Communication Research, University of Amsterdam
 - Digital Communication Methods Lab, University of Amsterdam
-- Amsterdam School of Communication Research

-Reach out to [saurabh.khanna@uva.nl](mailto:saurabh.khanna@uva.nl) for questions/feedback/collaboration.
+Reach out to [saurabh.khanna@uva.nl](mailto:saurabh.khanna@uva.nl) with feedback and/or questions.